-It’s delicious.
-It’s quick: I can stir it up in 5 minutes and be eating it an hour later.
-It’s healthy: it uses whole grain flour that I mill myself, with a MockMill attachment for my stand mixer.
+It’s delicious, and it’s quick: I can stir it up in 5 minutes and be eating it an hour later.
+It’s healthy: it can use whole grain flour that I mill myself, with a MockMill attachment for my stand mixer.
+(Yes, of course you can use regular whole wheat flour!)
 It’s easy: there’s no kneading at all.
 I stir it up with a spoon or a dough whisk.
 And did I say it’s delicious?
 It’s absolutely delicious.

 Give this one a try.
 If you don’t grind your own wheat, make it anyway!
 Irish wholemeal flour is coarser than our standard whole wheat flour, so you might want to substitute some wheat germ for a bit of the flour – go ahead, try it out.
 Here’s an indulgence that is actually good for you.

 - 400 g whole wheat flour

 - 1 tsp kosher salt

 - Mix the flours with the salt and the instant yeast in a medium bowl.
 Add the molasses to the warm water, then add the liquid mixture to the flours, and stir until a thick sludgy batter is formed.
 I like to use my dough whisk for this, it makes the job easier, and it goes quickly.The batter should be the consistency of porridge.
 Let the bowl of dough stand for 10 minutes or so, while you get the pan ready.